Samin Baghtcheban

 Samin Baghtcheban (ثمین باغچهبان, Samin Bahçeban) (variations: Baghcheban, Baqcheban, Bahceban) (1923 – 19 March 2008) was an Iranian composer, author and translator.

 Biography

-Samin Baghtcheban was born in 1925 in Tabriz, Persia (modern Iran) and grew up in Shiraz and Tehran, where his father established the first modern kindergartens and schools for the deaf in Iran.
+Samin Baghtcheban was born in 1925 in Tabriz, Iran, and grew up in Shiraz and Tehran, where his father established the first modern kindergartens and schools for the deaf in Iran.
 His father, Jabbar Baghtcheban, was a leading educator and pioneer of Persian cued speech.

-Samin Baghcheban started his music studies at the Tehran Conservatory of Music.
+Baghcheban started his music studies at the Tehran Conservatory of Music.
 In 1944 Samin Baghtcheban was awarded a scholarship to study composition in Ankara State Conservatory.
 He returned to Tehran in 1949 and started teaching at the Conservatory.

 He was married to the opera singer, Evelyn Baghtcheban, whom he met while studying in Ankara.

 In 1984 he moved to Turkey with his family where he continued his activities and composed several new pieces, some of which were performed by Manouchehr Sahbai in Switzerland.

 He died on 19 March 2008 in Istanbul.